alfkal/Introduction_to_pytorch_and_GAN/README.md

 # Getting started
 1. Clone this github repo.

 2. Install PyTorch.
-In this project we use python 3.6.1 with cuda:
+In this project we use python 3.6.1:

 ```sh
 $ pip3 install torch torchvision